-President Barack Obama on Sunday pushed back against critics who say his Russian counterpart, Vladimir Putin, has bested him in Syria where the two powers support opposing sides in a civil war.
+President Barack Obama has pushed back against critics who say his Russian counterpart, Vladimir Putin, bested him in Syria, where the two support opposing sides in a civil war.

-During an interview that was broadcast on CBS News’ 60 Minutes, Obama asked, “You don’t think that Mr Putin would’ve preferred having Mr Assad be able to solve this problem without him having to send a bunch of pilots and money that they don’t have?”
+In an interview with CBS News, Obama asked, “You don’t think that Mr Putin would’ve preferred having Mr Assad be able to solve this problem without him having to send a bunch of pilots and money that they don’t have?”

 He argued that Russia’s military support for Bashar Assad was not an indication of strength.
-“It’s an indication that their strategy did not work,” according to Obama.
+“It’s an indication that their strategy did not work.”

 Russia deployed tanks, troops and military jets to its only Middle Eastern client state last month.
 It has since carried out attacks against Assad’s enemies.